BIAINC/td-dotnet-webhook-validate/README.md

 }
 ```

 (Note the above was formated nicely.
-The actual body of the webhook will have line returns)
+The actual body of the webhook will not have line returns)

 with the following header
 `X-TD-Signature: t=1518396013,v1=5e74a4786626a887c7de42bdc072c9e6ca471cd6b7509247b9ddff6cdca48c15`